caustic 音标拼音: [k'ɑstɪk] [k'ɔstɪk]

 CAUSTIC Definition Meaning - Merriam-Webster Caustic was formed in Middle English as an adjective describing chemical substances, such as lime and lye, that are capable of destroying or eating away at something The word is based on the Latin adjective causticus, which itself comes ultimately from the Greek verb kaiein, meaning "to burn "

-CAUSTIC Definition Meaning | Dictionary. com Caustic definition: capable of burning, corroding, or destroying living tissue See examples of CAUSTIC used in a sentence
+CAUSTIC Definition Meaning | Dictionary. com CAUSTIC definition: capable of burning, corroding, or destroying living tissue See examples of caustic used in a sentence

 CAUSTIC | English meaning - Cambridge Dictionary CAUSTIC definition: 1 A caustic chemical burns or destroys things, especially anything made of living cells: 2 A… Learn more